Nvidia's third-quarter revenue outlook exceeds expectations

 “They’re doing better than their peers. … The Tegra number was better than expected,” said FBR analyst Chris Rolland.

-After struggling to compete against larger chipmakers like Qualcomm in smartphones and tablets, Nvidia has increased its focus on using its Tegra chips to power entertainment and navigation systems in cars made by companies including Volkswagen’s Audi, BMW and Tesla.
+After struggling to compete against larger chipmakers like Qualcomm (QCOM.O) in smartphones and tablets, Nvidia has increased its focus on using its Tegra chips to power entertainment and navigation systems in cars made by companies including Volkswagen’s Audi, BMW and Tesla (TSLA.O).

 Nvidia in July launched its own tablet aimed at game enthusiasts, called Shield, with Tegra chips and other high-end components, bucking an industry trend toward commoditized, inexpensive devices.

-Nvidia has also made progress into cloud computing data centers, with IBM, Dell and Hewlett-Packard offering servers with Nvidia chips.
+Nvidia has also made progress into cloud computing data centers, with IBM (IBM.N), Dell and Hewlett-Packard (HPQ.N) offering servers with Nvidia chips.
 Its GRID graphics technology for data centers is also being tested by other potential enterprise customers.

 The Santa Clara, California company reported second-quarter revenue of $1.1 billion, up 13 percent from the year-ago quarter as it expanded its focus on cars and cloud-computing.